Jaimilit/CrossFit-Signup/README.md

 1. Create an account at GitHub or login to an existing account.
 2. Go to the GitHub repository for CrossFit-Signup.
-3. Click the 'Code' button and copy and paste code into Codeanywhere workspace or Gitpod workspace
+3. Click the 'Code' button and copy and paste code into Codeanywhere workspace or Gitpod workspace.
-4. A copy of the repository will be available in your own repository.
+4. A copy of the repository will be available in your own workspace.

 ## Heroku
 The site is deployed to Heroku through the following steps: